 Regardless of size, a leak is no small matter.

-water running into the overflow tube;
+- water running into the overflow tube.

 If water running into the overflow tube is the source of the problem, carefully adjust the float level control screw so that the water shuts off at a half inch to one inch below the overflow pipe.

-|Small leaks can quickly add up to big waste and expense.
 Tampa has tiered water rates to encourage conservation -- the more water you use, the more it costs per unit.
-Wastewater charges are also based on your water use.
-For every unit (748 gallons) of water metered, the wastewater charge starts at $4.71.
-Each unit of provided potable water actually has a combined water and wastewater cost starting at $6.80 per unit (inside City rate of 1 unit of water at Tier 0 and 1 unit of wastewater).|
+Wastewater charges also are based on your metered water use.
+For every ccf of water (748 gallons) metered, the wastewater charge starts at $4.71/ccf.
+Where wastewater charges apply, each unit of provided potable water has a combined water and wastewater cost starting at $6.80 per unit.
+Use the American Water Works Association Drip Calculator to estimate water loss from dripping or running fixtures.

 If you suspect you have a leak somewhere but the most likely sources have checked out okay, enlist the help of your water meter.